yutianjian/yutianjian.github.io/index.md

 1) Multiple games per PGN file.
 2) Displaying PGN Game Contents.
 3) Visualizing Chess Moves From Notation.
+It also can open variations of other moves.
 4) Training Mode.
 5) Flip board and change board color.
 6) Paste Move History string into the textview,  then visualizes moves, and save the string.